Venafi/blueprint-securesoftwarepipeline/README.md

 ## Appendix B

-Here are the controls prioritized by _ease of implementation_ and by _level of risk_.
+Here are the controls prioritized by _complexity of implementation_ and by _level of risk_.

-Control | Ease of Implementation | Level of Risk :------------ | :-------------: | :--------------:
+Control | Complexity of Implementation | Level of Risk :------------ | :-------------: | :--------------:
-Control-1: Restrict administrative access to CI/CD tools | High | High
+Control-1: Restrict administrative access to CI/CD tools | Low | High
-Control-2: Only accept commits signed with a developer GPG key | Low | Low
+Control-2: Only accept commits signed with a developer GPG key | Medium | Low
 Control-3: Automation access keys expire automatically | Medium | High
-Control-4: Reduce automation access to read-only | High | High
+Control-4: Reduce automation access to read-only | Medium | High
 Control-5: Only dependencies from trusted registries can be used | Medium | High
-Control-6: Any critical or high severity vulnerability breaks the build | High | High
+Control-6: Any critical or high severity vulnerability breaks the build | Low | High
 Control-7: Artifacts are stored in a repository in development, stage and production | Medium | Medium
-Control-8: Validate artifact digest | High | High
+Control-8: Validate artifact digest | Low | High
-Control-9: Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged | High | Medium
+Control-9: Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged | Low | Medium
-Control-10: Artifacts in higher repositories are signed | Low | Medium
+Control-10: Artifacts in higher repositories are signed | High | Medium
-Control-11: Available container images don’t have any high or critical vulnerabilities | High | High
+Control-11: Available container images don’t have any high or critical vulnerabilities | Low | High
 Control-12: Validate artifact signatures and digests | Medium | High
-Control-13: Scan deployed images in production | High | Medium
+Control-13: Scan deployed images in production | Low | Medium
-Control-14: Validate Kubernetes resource manifests | High | Medium
+Control-14: Validate Kubernetes resource manifests | Low | Medium
-Control-15: Ensure build environments are ephemeral and immutable | Low | Medium
+Control-15: Ensure build environments are ephemeral and immutable | High | Medium

 ## Appendix C